 - Expats who are chasing investment yield will continue to seek higher yielding properties.

-For more information about incoming changes to BTL mortgage lending criteria, contact
+For more information about incoming changes to buy-to-let mortgage lending criteria, contact

 +44 (0) 161 871 1216 or email email@example.com today.